weinman/practical-cnn/doc/instructions.md

 >     * As the histograms evolve, can you identify at least two "phases" in the optimisation?
 >     * Once converged, do the score distribute in the manner that you would expect?
 >
-> **Hint:** the `plotPeriod` option can be changed to plot the diagnostic figure with a higher or lower frequency; this can significantly affect the speed of the algorithm.
+> **Hint:** The `plotPeriod` option can be changed to plot the diagnostic figure with a higher or lower frequency; this can significantly affect the speed of the algorithm.

 ### Part 3.4: experimenting with the tiny CNN